OfficeDev/teams-toolkit/docs/fx-core/spfx-help-v5.md

       ```
       npm --version
       ```
-  3. Check whether the version of Node and NPM is compatibile with the latest SPFx according to [SharePoint Framework compatibility page](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/compatibility#spfx-development-environment-compatibility) and upgrade Node or NPM if needed.
+  3. Check whether the version of Node and NPM are compatibile with the latest SPFx according to [SharePoint Framework compatibility page](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/compatibility#spfx-development-environment-compatibility) and upgrade Node or NPM if needed.
 - Or you could try to set up global SPFx development environment by following [Set up your SharePoint Framework development environment](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-development-environment#install-nodejs) and choose to scaffold using the globally installed packages.